 Allow the best part of a day for your visit - the castle is open mid-March to mid-November, entrance charge around 11 euros per person.

 See more Loire Valley castles.

-Map of Chateau de Valencay & places nearby
+Map of Chateau de Valencay and places to visit

-- Jardin du château de Bouges - remarkable garden (16km)
+- Jardin du château de Bouges: remarkable garden (15km)

 - Bouges-le-Chateau Castle: national monument (15km)

 - ZooParc de Beauval: zoo or wildlife park (19km)